yogeswararao/trail-explorer/README.md

 # Trail Explorer

 Trail Explorer is an AI assistant that uses Model Context Protocol (MCP) implementation to provide intelligent trail discovery capabilities.
 Built on the MCP standard, it enables seamless integration between Large Language Models (LLMs) and OpenStreetMap (OSM) trail data through the Overpass API.
-The system demonstrates how MCP can bridge AI models with real-world geographic data, allowing users to discover hiking, biking, and walking trails through natural language queries.
-The system features:
+The system demonstrates how MCP can bridge AI models with complex data, allowing users to discover hiking, biking, and walking trails through natural language queries.

 ## Features